 The first 24-hour Tube services launched on 19 August on the Central and Victoria lines.
-Services on the Jubilee, Northern and Piccadilly lines will follow in autumn 2016.
+Services on the Jubilee, Northern and Piccadilly lines followed in autumn 2016.

 Which Lines Are Served By The Night Tube?